Massachusetts Prepares to Enter the 2016 Hurricane Season

 It is important to identify ways to obtain information before, during and after a hurricane.
 MEMA encourages people who live or work in a coastal community to “Know Your Zone”.
-Go to the Know Your Evacuation Zone interactive map on MEMA’s website to find out if your home or place of work is in a hurricane evacuation zone.
+Go to www.mass.gov/knowyourzone to use the interactive map on MEMA’s website to find out if your home or place of work is in a hurricane evacuation zone.
 Prior to a tropical storm or hurricane making landfall, local or state officials may call for people who live or work in designated evacuation zones, which are areas at risk of storm surge flooding, to evacuate.

 It is also important to closely monitor media reports and promptly follow instructions from public safety officials as a storm approaches.
 Information on severe weather watches and warnings will be available from media sources, the National Weather Service, a NOAA all-hazards radio, and on your cell phone.
 These warnings can provide valuable and timely information.
 It is important to learn whether local authorities will use other communication and alerting tools to warn you of a pending or current disaster situation and how they will provide information to you before, during and after a disaster.
 Some communities have local tools to alert residents.

 Additionally, MEMA utilizes Massachusetts Alerts to disseminate critical information to smartphones.
 Massachusetts Alerts is powered by a free downloadable application that is available for Android and iPhone devices.
 Learn more about Massachusetts Alerts at www.mass.gov/mema/mobileapp.